Kinases meeting – 13 September 2024

-SPiDR’s Jack Roberts will be talking at Pint of Science on 13 May about the role of protein disorder in health and disease.
+SPiDR’s Jack Roberts gave a talk at Pint of Science on 13 May on the role of protein disorder in health and disease.

-The theme of the evening is ‘From Bench to Bedside’.
-Join Jack and the others for what promises to be an enlightening discussion.
+The theme of the evening was ‘From Bench to Bedside’.

 In2Science